FRRouting/frr/doc/user/snmp.rst

 It is free and open software and available at `http://www.net-snmp.org/ <http://www.net-snmp.org/>`_ and as binary package for most Linux distributions.
-`net-snmp` has to be compiled with `--with-mib-modules=agentx` to be able to accept connections from Frr using AgentX protocol or with `--with-mib-modules=smux` to use SMUX protocol.
+`net-snmp` has to be compiled with `--with-mib-modules=agentx` to be able to accept connections from FRR using AgentX protocol or with `--with-mib-modules=smux` to use SMUX protocol.

 Nowadays, SMUX is a legacy protocol.
 The AgentX protocol should be